Bengisoo/NFT-Market-Analysis/README.md

 investigated:

-- Temporal trends and seasonal cycles in NFT sales, -Statistical relationships between NFT attributes and their prices.
+- Temporal trends and seasonal cycles in NFT sales, -Statistical relationships between NFT attributes and their prices
 - Clustering of high-value NFTs and their common categorical traits, -Detection of suspicious trading behaviors (e.g., wash trading)
-- Volatility patterns and market dynamics.
+- Volatility patterns and market dynamics

 Our methodology integrates time series analysis, correlation and regression modeling, unsupervised learning (K-Means), frequent pattern